FP&A Trends Survey 2023: Define the future of FP&A

 If you do not have a dynamic driver-based model that is implemented through a good quality FP&A system, the following tasks will consume a lot of resources:

 The excel-based planning process will not deliver consistency to the performance management process.
-In contrast, the dedicated planning solutions will let you build and maintain a solid infrastructure for fully integrating actuals and plan data through driver-based planning model.
+In contrast, the dedicated planning solutions will let you build and maintain a solid infrastructure for fully integrating actuals and plan data through a driver-based planning model.
 They will also help you to overcome the following FP&A problems:

 1. Financial and operating results are spread across multiple databases.

 Excel is typically the focal point for integration and reporting.
-Nonetheless, managing imports to Excel and normalizing data structures consume major FP&A and IT resources and can even increase the risk of producing incorrect data.
+Nonetheless, managing imports to Excel and normalising data structures consume major FP&A and IT resources and can even increase the risk of producing incorrect data.

 2. Actual and plan detail are at different levels.

 Actuals financial data is readily available from the GL at the natural class account level; lower level actual detail is typically a one-off research project.
 By contrast, budgets and rolling forecasts are usually developed with line items below the natural class account level, e.g., Travel Asia Customers, Travel Conference, etc.

 3. Lack of underlying activity drivers.